kenchrcum/s3-encryption-gateway/helm/s3-encryption-gateway/README.md

 | `config.backend.usePathStyle` | Use path-style bucket addressing | `"false"` |
 | `config.backend.useClientCredentials` | Use credentials from client requests | `"false"` |

-**Note on `useClientCredentials`**: When set to `"true"`, the gateway extracts credentials from client requests (query parameters or Authorization header) instead of using configured backend credentials.
+**Note on `useClientCredentials`**: When set to `"true"`, the gateway extracts credentials from client requests instead of using configured backend credentials.
 In this mode:
 - `config.backend.accessKey` and `config.backend.secretKey` are **NOT required** and will be excluded from the deployment
-- Clients must provide credentials in every request
+- Clients must provide credentials in every request via **query parameters only** (`?AWSAccessKeyId=...&AWSSecretAccessKey=...`)
+- **AWS Signature V4 (Authorization header) is NOT supported** - the signature includes the Host header, which prevents forwarding requests to the backend
 - Requests without valid credentials will fail with `AccessDenied`
 - Useful for providers like Hetzner that don't support per-bucket access keys